 Some of the most famous artists, such as Monet and Cézanne, have their own galleries dedicated to solo presentations of their work.

 These rooms pay homage to American artwork, design, and architecture spanning from the 17th century to the early 20th century.

 Walk through staged rooms, halls of sculptures, and important examples of domestic art by artists of the past and present.

 Modern and Contemporary Art

-While the Met’s galleries are home to important artwork throughout history, they also have a wing dedicated to modern and contemporary works (they’ll be expanding this program even further into the nearby Breuer building, the old home of the Whitney).
+While the Met’s galleries are home to important artwork throughout history, they also have a wing dedicated to modern and contemporary works.
+Today, the exhibit hall holds 12,000 paintings dated from 1900 to present day.

 Visitors can see masterpieces by Dalí, Pollock and Warhol, and works by contemporary artists such as Kiki Smith and George Condo.

 If you visit during the summer, be sure to head up to the roof to take in views of the park and a rotating installation by contemporary artists.